-Resources for the Arts + Creative Industries
+Resources for the Artists, Creative Workers & Businesses

 There is a myriad of resources available for artists, creative workers and nonprofit, for profit, educational and government entities.
 The following list includes many though certainly not all.
 If you have an additional recommendations, please forward it to email@example.com.